Rare Events for the Manneville-Pomeau map: Induced point processes

 Here we aim to generalise \cite{HayWinZwe14} to point processes.
 In that paper, they use \cite[Corollary 5]{Zwe07a} as one of their key tools.
 In our, fairly analogous, setting we use \cite[Corollary 6]{Zwe07a} instead.
 Note that previous results here include \cite[Theorem 2.1]{BruSauTroVai03}, where they proved that for balls around typical points, the HTS of first return maps are the same as that for the original map - they also remarked, without details, that this can be extended to successive return times.
 Also in \cite{FreFreTod13}, we extended this idea to periodic points.
 The strengths of the approach in \cite{HayWinZwe14} to HTS are that it covers \emph{all} points, and that the proof is rather short.

 We will give our result comparing the point process of the induced system to that coming from the original system in a general setting and then later apply this to our MP example.
-In this section, we take a dynamical system $f:\X\to \X$ with an ergodic $f$-invariant probability measure $\mu$, choose a subset $Y\subset \X$ and consider $F_Y:Y\to Y$ to be the first return map $f^{r_Y}$ to $Y$ (note that $F$ may be undefined at a zero Lebesgue measure set of points which do not return to $Y$, but most of these points are not important, so we will abuse notation here).
-Let $\mu_Y(\cdot)=\frac{\mu(\cdot \cap Y)}{\mu(Y)}$ be the conditional measure on $Y$.
+In this section, we take a dynamical system $f:\X\to \X$ with an ergodic $f$-invariant probability measure $\mu$, choose a subset $Y\subset \X$, recalling that $r_Y:Y\to \N$ is the first return time to $Y$, consider $F=F_Y:Y\to Y$ to be the first return map $f^{r_Y}$ to $Y$ (note that $r_Y$ and thus $F$ may be undefined at a zero Lebesgue measure set of points which do not return to $Y$, but most of these points are not important, so we will abuse notation here).
+Let $\mu_Y(\cdot)=\frac{\mu(\ \cdot \ \cap Y)}{\mu(Y)}$ be the conditional measure on $Y$.
 By Kac's Theorem $\mu_Y$ is $F_Y$-invariant.

-Setting $v_n^Y=1/\mu_Y(X>u_n)$, for the induced process $X_i^Y$,
+Setting $v_n^Y=1/\mu_Y(X_0>u_n)$, for the induced process $X_i^Y=\phi\circ F_Y^i$,